Unaccompanied Children and Child Victims of Trafficking and Modern Slavery

 All residential home staff, foster carers or support workers of semi-independent accommodation caring for unaccompanied children and child victims of modern slavery (including independent advocates where appropriate) should be aware of any particular risks of them going missing, or of any risk to the child from those who wish to exploit them.
 They should also understand what practical steps they should take in the event that the child does go missing, or if they suspect that someone is trying to lure the child away from their care placement.

 Carers should seek to develop an awareness of the child's past experiences and any psychological issues they face, which may not be immediately apparent, as well as understanding cultural issues, which may put them at greater risk of going missing.
 This may include the potential negative impact of protection measures which may appear to the child to replicate methods used by their traffickers to control them.

 Carers and professionals should work closely together to develop a holistic assessment of the child as well as provide support, reassurance and effective safeguarding to them.

-Placement options for unaccompanied migrant children are the same as for other Children in Care i.e.:
+Placement options for unaccompanied children are the same as for other Looked After Children i.e.: